zucchero-sintattico/piper-kt/resources/report/docs/02-analysis/02-02-functional.md

     And I am not logged in
     When I make a LOGIN request with valid credentials Then I should be logged in to the system

+Feature: Channel Management

+  Scenario: Admin creates a channel in a server
+    Given I am an authenticated user
+    And I have created a server
+    When I create a new channel in a server
+    Then I should be able to access the channel

+  Scenario: Admin removes a channel
+    Given I am an authenticated user
+    And I have created a server
+    And there is a channel in the server
+    When I remove the channel
+    Then the channel should be removed from the server

+  Scenario: User sends a message in a text channel
+    Given I am an authenticated user
+    And I have created a server
+    And there is a text channel in the server
+    When I send a message in a text channel
+    Then the message should be displayed in the channel

+Feature: Server Management

+  Scenario: User creates a new server
+    Given I am the logged user
+    When I create a new server
+    Then I should be able to access the server as owner

+  Scenario: User join a server
+    Given I am the logged user
+    And another user has a server
+    When I join the server
+    Then I should be able to access the server as member

+Feature: Interactions with Friends

+  Scenario: User sends a message to a friend
+    Given I am logged user
+    And I have a friend
+    When I send a message to the friend
+    Then the friend should receive the message

+Feature: Friendship System

+  Scenario: User sends a friend request
+    Given I am a logged user
+    And another user exists
+    When I send a friend request to the other user Then the other user should have a pending friend request

+  Scenario: User accepts a friend request
+    Given I am a logged user
+    And another user exists
+    And I have a pending friend request from the other user When I accept the friend request
+    Then the other user should be added to my friend list

+  Scenario: User rejects a friend request
+    Given I am a logged user
+    And another user exists
+    And I have a pending friend request from the other user When I reject the friend request
+    Then the other user should not be added to my friend list
 ```